Madiba-Research/QuicMitm/iptablesForAndroid.md

 Todo:
 For now most h3 request can go through proxy but cannot be 100% processed successfully.
+Solved:
+always use bi_stream to receive requests from client.

+to run proxy:
+cargo run --bin main_h1_h2_h3